-The setup shown below is equal for all types of tunnels in Mikrotik, that are configured under ppp secrets: ppp, pptp, l2tv, ovpn and pppoe.
-The particular example is using PPPoE configuration.
+The setup shown below is the configuration equivalent for all types of tunnels in Mikrotik that are configured under ppp secrets: ppp, pptp, l2tv, ovpn and pppoe.
+This particular example illustrates a PPPoE configuration.

-- Connecting Mikrotik router to Splynx Radius server
+- Connecting the Mikrotik router to the Splynx Radius server

 - Closing PPPoE sessions